pnp/sp-dev-fx-webparts/samples/react-private-libraries/README.md

 * The Recent Actibity command can be used to see what activity has taken place recently within the givern library.

 * Note that if this application is used, users must be warned that they should NEVER add or remove groups on the site.

+* As of July 2021 this app has been running in a production environment for 9 months with no reported issues.